jccrosby/smart-ai-adoption/slides.md

 Call to Action

 - Move beyond passive observation of AI.
-- **Start that LEAP cycle ->** identify a pressing challenge.
+- and **Start a LEAP cycle ->** by identify a pressing challenge.
-- Find potential AI solutions.
+- Find potential AI solution.
 - Define a clear goal for a small experiment.
 - Embrace the learning process and iterate.

-Chart a course for smart AI adoption that delivers real value.
+- This will help to chart a course for smart AI adoption that delivers real value.

 **And Again, SHARE your successes and failures!**
 -->